By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 You have to start telling others that your choices are your choices.
 Then it becomes your challenge to make good choices.
 Recovery means you stop blaming others for your problems.
-It also means you have to take on the personal responsibility for those choices.
+It also means you have to take on personal responsibility for those choices.

 Sometimes you need to tell people to stop telling you what your kids should do and wear.
 Some of you will have had to tell people who have been in your life a while that if they cannot respect your boundaries then they need to stop calling or coming around.